theSoberSobber/Bundl/README.md

 1. Go to your GitHub repository settings
 2. Navigate to Secrets and Variables > Actions
 3. Add the following secrets:
-   - `APK_MANAGER_SECRET_KEY`: The secret key for authenticating with the APK Manager (default: "orvio-secret-key-change-in-production")
+   - `APK_MANAGER_SECRET_KEY`: The secret key for authenticating with the APK Manager (default: "bundl-secret-key-change-in-production")

 The workflow will:
 1. Build a release APK on every push